 Non-Profit International Organizations

-If you are looking for Washington State companies that do business or have offices in other countries, a good resource is the Washington State International Trade Directory, available in the library or at Albers Placement Center.
+If you are looking for Washington State companies that do business or have offices in other countries, a good resource is the Washington State International Trade Directory, available in the library or at Albers Career Center.

 Inside this guide you will find information on GI benefits and what processes are involved, transferable skills from each branch of the military, and a general overview of vocational training.
 All this and more can be found here: Veterans Education: A Guide to Vocational and Trade Schools